luizbgomide/sovereign/spells.md

 The subject begins to rot, fester, and decay in whatever ways the necromancer thinks appropriate.
 Food tastes like ashes, water does not quench thirst, and their body is numb to all physical pleasures.
 They suffer a -2 penalty to all social skill checks due to their repugnance.
 This transformation does not inflict physical injury, but it makes the target’s life an utterly joyless misery until it is dispelled or the necromancer lifts the curse.

-Creatures with more hit dice than the necromancer has levels can make a Physical save to resist the curse.
+Creatures with more HD than the necromancer has levels can make a Physical save to resist the curse.

 #### Forgetting the Grave
 Temporarily suspend the mortality of a willing target within sight.